 When I spotted the below radio on eBay many years ago, I wanted to buy it.

-Of course it didn’t look like that, and it wasn’t even listed as a radio.
+Except it didn’t look like that, and it wasn’t even listed as a radio.
 Instead, it was in multiple listings, because the seller had taken the radio apart, and was selling it in pieces.
 There were separate listings for the chassis, the case, the trim ring, the knobs, and the handle.
 In order to get the radio, I had to win each auction.
 The listing times were very close together, so it had to be done efficiently.
 Of course any failure would be problematic.

 I won the chassis.
 I won the case.
 I won the trim ring.
 I won the knobs.
 I lost the handle.
 I had bid enough to win the handle, but there was a technical problem that made my bid late.
 So, I contacted the buyer who had won the handle (for a bid that was actually quite low).
 He gave me a price that was double what the handle was worth, and about eight times what he had paid.
 Eventually, I talked him into accepting a large percentage profit, but at about what the handle was worth to someone who needed it to complete a radio (half of what he originally wanted).